forresto/forresto.com/content/fab-academy/02-zoo-modeling-app.md

 Learning the canvas navigation is not helped by the streaming lag.
 My mouse wheel zooms too fast and the model escapes behind me.
 Hovering and selections take moments too long.

+I can't imagine taking the tradeoff to develop an app to render with Cloud GPUs, but I guess they have reasons.

+> Early on, we knew we wanted to build an API for CAD using cloud GPUs doing the 3D rendering.
+This meant we needed to stream the video generated on the cloud to our clients. – [Zoo Blog](https://zoo.dev/blog/cad-webrtc)

+But why?

 I've been enamored with SolveSpace and OpenSCAD, which have small executables and feel very responsive.
-I can't imagine taking the tradeoff to develop and app to render with Cloud GPUs, but I guess they have reasons.

 I'd encourage the developers of Zoo to try these other apps.
 Blender isn't small, but it feels very responsive.
-Local software people!
+Local software!

 (Disclosure: I work on [web-based 2D CAD](https://cuttle.xyz), which is not local.
 But the rendering is local.)